Peter Collingwood OBE

 It was from working with Ethel that Peter met Barbara Sawyer and went to work with her in her garden shed in Putney.
 Peter worked there and helped her produce unusual floor covering that were bought by young architects.

-It was from his experience with Alistair Morton that he decided to concentrate on making rugs.
+It was from his experience with Alastair Morton that he decided to concentrate on making rugs.

 Back in London Peter found a workshop space and used a second had loom that he had bought from Barbara Sawyer.
 He started to make small rugs, enough to make in order to sell.
 There were not many rug weavers around at that time and shops such as: Heals, Liberty and Primavera were the first of Peter’s clients.